 - On an annual basis, receive and review formal written reports from the independent registered public accounting firm regarding the auditors' independence required by the Public Company Accounting Oversight Board ("PCAOB") Ethics and Independence Rule 3526 "Communication with Audit Committees Concerning Independence," giving consideration to the range of audit and non-audit services performed by them and all their relationships with the Company, as well as a report describing the (i) independent registered public accounting firm's internal quality-control procedures; (ii) any material issues raised by the most recent internal quality-control review or peer review of the independent registered public accounting firm, or by any inquiry or investigation by governmental or professional authorities within the preceding five years with respect to one or more independent audits carried out by the auditors; and (iii) any steps taken to deal with such issues.
-Conduct an active discussion with the independent registered public accounting firm to be employed or discharged by the Company.
+Conduct an active discussion with the independent registered public accounting firm with respect to any disclosed relationships or services that may impact the objectivity and independence of the auditors.
+Select the independent registered public accounting firm to be employed or discharged by the Company.
 Review and evaluate competence of partners and managers of the independent registered public accounting firm who lead the audit.
 As required by law, ensure the rotation of the lead audit partner having primary responsibility for the Company's audit and the audit partner responsible for reviewing the audit.
-Consider whether there should be a rotation of the independent registered public accounting firm in accordance with the NYSE rules, SOX and as specified by the SEC and review and discuss with management and the independent registered public accounting firm any proposals for hiring any key member of the independent registered public accounting firm any proposals for hiring any key member of the independent registered public accounting firm any proposals for hiring any key member of the independent registered public accounting firm any proposals for hiring any key member of the independent registered public accounting firm any proposa - Prior to commencement of the annual audit, review with management, the corporate auditors and the independent registered public accounting firm the proposed scope of the audit plan and fees, including the areas of business to be examined, the personnel to be assigned to the audit, the procedures to be followed, special areas to be investigated, as well as the program for integration of the independent and internal audit efforts. - Review policies and procedures for the engagement of the independent registered public accounting firm to provide audit and non-audit services, giving due consideration to whether the independent auditor's performance of non-audit services is compatible with the auditor's independence and review and pre-approve all audit and non-audit fees for such services, subject to the de minimus exception under SOX.
+Consider whether there should be a rotation of the independent registered public accounting firm.
+The Committee shall establish hiring policies for the Company of employees or former employees of the independent registered public accounting firm in accordance with the NYSE rules, SOX and as specified by the SEC and review and discuss with management and the independent registered public accounting firm any proposals for hiring any key member of the independent r - Prior to commencement of the annual audit, review with management, the corporate auditors and the independent registered public accounting firm the proposed scope of the audit plan and fees, including the areas of business to be examined, the personnel to be assigned to the audit, the procedures to be followed, special areas to be investigated, as well as the program for integration of the independent and internal audit efforts. - Review policies and procedures for the engagement of the independent registered public accounting firm to provide audit and non-audit services, giving due consideration to whether the independent auditor's performance of non-audit services is compatible with the auditor's independence and review and pre-approve all audit and non-audit fees for such services, subject to the de minimus exception under SOX.
 With the exception of the annual audit, the Committee may delegate to a member of the Committee the authority to pre-approve all audit and non-audit services with any such decision presented to the full Committee at the next scheduled meeting. - Review with management and independent registered public accounting firm the accounting and reporting policies and procedures that may be viewed as critical accounting estimates, any improvements, questions of choice and material changes in accounting policies and procedures, including interim accounting, as well as significant accounting, auditing and SEC pronouncements.